-- Travis currently serves on the EMLF Board of Trustees as a trustee-at-large.
-He also serves as co-chairperson of the EMLF Young Lawyers Committee and previously served as a member of the EMLF Law School Committee.
+- Travis currently serves on the EMLF Executive Committee and Board of Trustees as a trustee-at-large.
 EMLF is a national nonprofit educational organization which fosters the study of laws and regulations related to natural resources development and energy use.

 - National Kidney Foundation (NKF) (Serving the Alleghenies)

 - Travis currently serves on the NKF (Serving the Alleghenies) Board of Directors.
 The NKF is the largest, most comprehensive and longstanding patient-centric organization dedicated to the awareness, prevention and treatment of kidney diseases in the US.